Australian Cruise Academy

 1. Send all people on the boat to the back, and try again

 2. Select full power reverse.
-Keep moveing your reverse steering from one side to the other.
+IF Motors jump and rev high, (Cavitation) reduce power.
+Keep moving your steering from one side to the other.
 Your boat may back off.
 GOOD!

 NO.